 All OMICS data about male infertility contained in the MFGA have been manually curated.
 The data sets are tagged with meta information on the publication, data origin, analysis type, processed tissues and cells, conditions and species of the subjects and important genes.
 Additionally, annotated images are stored as well as dynamic data tables that can directly be accessed, filtered, sorted and plotted.
 The structured tagging and annotating enables storing the information in a relational database (MySQL) and thus, very specific filtering operations for information retrieval and aggregation.

-Male fertility gene atlas – A web tool for collecting and integrating data about epi-/genetic causes of male infertility
+The Male Fertility Gene Atlas: a web tool for collecting and integrating OMICS data in the context of male infertility

 Preprint: DOI: 10.1101/2020.02.10.20021790